Divyanshu9329/YouSpot/README.md

 ---

 ## 📩 Contact & Community
-For queries or collaborations, reach out via **divyanshupandey9329@gmail.com or divyagupta20042004@gmail.com** .
+For queries or collaborations, reach out via **divyanshupandey9329@gmail.com or divyagupta20042004@gmail.com or hitanshijain835@gmail.com** .

 🚀 **Join the Web3 revolution with YouSpot!** 🎬